Skip to content

 Special Situations

-While the normal flow and the states that result from it is reasonably easy to describe, many things can happen that might seem strange or
+While the normal flow and the states that result from it are reasonably easy to describe, many things can happen that might seem strange.

 Multiple Enroutes